 3. Shift to Prioritizing AI and Machine Learning

-Whatever the trending technologies are will become the trending priorities that are adopted in QE.
-Quality engineering in 2023 will require expertise in many areas, which may include artificial intelligence (AI), machine learning (ML), Internet of Things (IoT), and blockchain sectors.
-In order to provide quality engineering to businesses using these technologies, it is necessary to also become experts in those fields.
+Whatever the trending technologies are, they will become the trending priorities that are adopted in QE.
+Quality engineering will require expertise in many areas, which may include artificial intelligence (AI), machine learning (ML), Internet of Things (IoT), and blockchain sectors.
+To provide quality engineering to businesses using these technologies, it is necessary to also become experts in those fields.
 This requires engineers to receive additional certifications to work with these technologies.

-Because business trends are constantly being influenced by ever-changing customer desires or new technologies, these trends directly inform which technologies and systems QE teams must learn.
-For example, if a logistics company wants to implement drones as a part of their delivery services, then QE teams would have to acquire expertise on drone delivery and monitor the deployment of the new system.
+Because ever-changing customer desires or new technologies constantly influence business trends, these trends directly inform which technologies and systems QE teams must learn.
+For example, if a logistics company wants to implement drones as a part of its delivery services, then QE teams would have to acquire expertise in drone delivery and monitor the deployment of the new system.
 Therefore, as systems change, quality engineers must also stay on top of these changes to ensure such systems are properly implemented.

 4. Boundaries Between Industries Are Blurring